supercollider-quarks/redUniverse/README.md

 physics system. work in progress. happy for any comments or contributions.

-**NOTE**: some of the examples require additional classes like RedGA etc. these are available online at my homepage http://www.fredrikolofsson.com under code->supercollider
+**NOTE**: some of the examples require additional classes like RedGA etc. these are available online at my homepage <https://www.fredrikolofsson.com/code/sc/>

 more info in the [lam06-handout.pdf](lam06-handout.pdf)

 ## changelog:

+* 210521 - minor optimisation for drawing 3d
 * 200202 - added a discrete grow lsystem example
 * 200131 - added lsystem grow example
 * 180226 - added linked and double pendulum examples